PeakockCode/top-youtubers-cz-2024-doc/README.md

 <img src="assets/images/sql/analysis/total_videos_analysis.png" alt="2.
 Scenario - output" style="border: 0.5px solid black;"/>

-##### 3. Scenario: Collaboration with YouTubers (YouTube Channels) Who Have Uploaded the Most Videos
+##### 3. Scenario: Collaboration with YouTubers (YouTube Channels) with the most views

-In this scenario, we aim to analyze YouTubers who have the highest number of uploaded videos.
-Our focus will be on evaluating the profitability of influencer marketing through collaborations with these YouTubers.
-To achieve this, we will identify the three most suitable YouTubers (YouTube channels) for our campaign.
+In this scenario, we aim to analyze YouTubers with the highest view counts.
+Our focus will be on evaluating the profitability of influencer marketing (with a 2.5 to 3-month contract) through collaborations with these YouTubers.
+To achieve this, we will select the three most suitable YouTubers (YouTube channels) for our campaign.

 *Campaign Variables in 3.
 Scenario*